 Intuitively, at first sight anyway, the principle seems airtight.
 For a well-defined predicate unambiguously picks out some existing things (or perhaps no things at all), and what more could you need for the existence of a set than the existence of its purported members, the things that constitute it?
-For all its intuitive appeal, of course, NC is inconsistent: given the well-defined predicate ' $x \notin x$ ', by NC we have the "Russell set" r containing exactly those things r that are not members of themselves, i.e.,
+For all its intuitive appeal, of course, NC is inconsistent: given the well-defined predicate ' $x \notin x$ ', by NC we have the "Russell set" r containing exactly those things x that are not members of themselves, i.e.,

-R $$\forall x (x \in r \leftrightarrow x \notin x).$$
+$\mathbf{R} \qquad \forall x (x \in r \leftrightarrow x \notin x).$

-Instantiating for r, the contradiction that $r \in r$ if and only if $r \notin r$ follows immediately.
+Instantiating with r, the contradiction that $r \in r$ if and only if $r \notin r$ follows immediately.

 The best known and most influential response to Russell's Paradox is of course that of Ernst Zermelo.
 To express Zermelo's ideas, it is useful to speak of mere pluralities of things, where such talk is to be thought of as "ontologically innocent".
 That is, talk of a plurality of things is not to be understood to refer to some additional thing over and above the things we are talking about - a set or class or mereological sum that they constitute - but, rather, simply as a convenient way of talking about those things jointly, or collectively, as we seem freely to do when we use plural noun phrases in sentences like "It took three men to lift the piano" and "The fans went wild".
 The lesson of Russell's Paradox, then, in these terms, is that not all pluralities of things can safely be assumed to constitute a further thing, viz., a set that contains them; in particular, to assume without qualification, as NC would have it, that the things an arbitrary predicate is true of constitute a set can be logically catastrophic.
 At the same time, some pluralities seem clearly safe.
-Zermelo's brilliantly executed idea (Zermelo, 1908)9 - implemented in his axiomatic set theory Z - was to stipulate the existence of some initial sets to get things going and then introduce a variety of sound "set-building" operations that lead safely from given objects or sets to new sets.
+Zermelo's brilliantly executed idea (Zermelo, 1908)8 - implemented in his axiomatic set theory Z - was to stipulate the existence of some initial sets to get things going and then introduce a variety of sound "set-building" operations that lead safely from given objects or sets to new sets.
 We will describe Z in some detail.

-Zermelo begins with the extensionality axiom \mathbf{Ext} .
+Zermelo begins with the extensionality axiom Ext.
 His next axiom, the axiom of elementary sets, is actually a combination of an existence axiom and a set-building axiom.
-Specifically, he postulates the existence of the empty set \emptyset ,
+Specifically, he postulates the existence of the empty set \emptyset , and introduces the axiom of Pairing, which says, in effect, that any pair of (not necessarily distinct) objects x and y are jointly safe and hence constitute a set $\{x, y\}$:9